An introduction to axions and their detection: Dark matter experiments

 DM axions can produce atomic excitations in a target material to levels with an energy difference equal to the axion mass.
-This can again happen via the axion interactions to the nucleai or electron spins.
-The use of Zeeman effect has been proposed~\cite{Sikivie:2014lha} to split he ground state of atoms to effectively create atomic transition of energy levels that are tunable to the axion mass, by changing the external magnetic field.
+This can again happen via the axion interactions to the nuclezi or electron spins.
+The use of the Zeeman effect has been proposed~\cite{Sikivie:2014lha} to split the ground state of atoms to effectively create atomic transition of energy levels that are tunable to the axion mass, by changing the external magnetic field.
 The AXIOMA~\cite{1367-2630-17-11-113025,Braggio:2017oyt} project has started feasibility studies to experimentally implement this detection concept.
-Sensitiviy to axion models (with fermion couplings) in the in the ballpark of $10^{-4}-10^{-3}$~eV could eventually be achieved if target material of $\sim$kg mass are instrumented and cooled down to mK temperatures.
+Sensitivity to axion models (with fermion couplings) in the ballpark of $10^{-4}-10^{-3}$~eV could eventually be achieved if target materials of $\sim$kg mass are instrumented and cooled down to mK temperatures.
 For a more thorough review of the possibilities that atomic physics offer to axion physics we refer to section 1.4 of Ref.~\cite{Agrawal:2021dbo}.

 Before concluding this section, let us mention that a DM axion with keV mass (or higher) and with sufficiently strong coupling to electrons would show up in low background massive detectors developed for WIMP searches~\cite{Ahmed:2009ht,Aprile:2014eoa,Armengaud:2013rta}, as a non-identified peak at an energy equal to the mass, by virtue of the axioelectric effect.
-The recent XENON1T low-energy electronic recoil event excess~\cite{Aprile:2020tmw} could be interpreted as such a signal, however the corresponding value of $g_{ae}$ is largely excluded by astrophysics.
+The recent XENON1T low-energy electronic recoil event excess~\cite{Aprile:2020tmw} could be interpreted as such a signal.